newjersey/navigator.business.nj.gov/README.md

 ### Styles

-We depend on the compiled version of [NJ Web Design Standards](https://github.com/newjersey/njwds), which lives in `./web/public` and pulls these styles into our code (configured via a line in `_app.tsx`).
-Ideally in the future, this would be a library to import instead of a manual copying process.
+We depend on the compiled version of [NJ Web Design Standards](https://github.com/newjersey/njwds), which is included via napa as a node_module and then imports these styles into our code (configured via a line in `_app.tsx`).

 ### Environment variables

 For Nextjs, environment variables are inserted at build time.
-In `./web/next.config.js`, the environment variables that the code will have access to are set up for the Next framework by pulling them in from the environment.
-This works because the system that is building the Nextjs code (GitHub Actions workflow) has access to these variables via GitHub secrets during that build step.
+In `./web/next.config.js`, the environment variables that the code will have access to are set up for the Next framework by pulling them in from the .env file.
+This works because the system that is building the Nextjs code (CircleCI workflow) has access to these variables via Environement Variables set during that build step.

 **Important** - this means that any time you build the app, the system building it (your local terminal, say) needs to have these environment variables set as well, or else they will not get set for the build app.